vikashmadhow/esql-lookup/README.md

 # ESQL lookup functionality as an extension
 This is an extension to [ESQL](https://github.com/vikashmadhow/esql) that creates the tables, macros and functions to work with lookups.
-A lookup is a table of code and labels such as a list of countries, currencies, cities, etc. which can be, additionally, linked among them.
+A lookup is a table of code and labels such as a list of countries, currencies, cities, etc., which can be, additionally, linked among themselves.
 For instance, a city may be linked to the country that it's in and, in turn, the country can be linked to a continent and any international groupings that it belongs to.
 A lookup value can have any number of other values linking to it, and similarly it may link to any number of other values, creating a directed graph.

 ## Using lookups in ESQL
 All extensions are loaded into ESQL when initialising the database by passing the extension class in the `database.extensions`.
-This parameter takes a collection of extension classes which are loaded and initialised when the specific implementation of `ma.vi.esql.Database` is created.
+This parameter takes a map of extension classes and their configuration which are loaded and initialised when the specific implementation of `ma.vi.esql.database.Database` is created.

 For example:

-    Database db = new Postgresql(Map.of(
+    Database db = new Postgresql(Configuration.of(
                         CONFIG_DB_NAME, "test",
                         CONFIG_DB_USER, "test",
                         CONFIG_DB_PASSWORD, "test",
                         CONFIG_DB_CREATE_CORE_TABLES, true,
-                      CONFIG_DB_EXTENSIONS, Set.of(Lookups.class)));
+                        CONFIG_DB_EXTENSIONS, Map.of(LookupExtension.class, Configuration.EMPTY)));

 ## What is included in this extension
-This extension creates 4 tables: `_platform.lookup.Lookup` which holds information on all defined lookups, `_platform.lookup.LookupLink` which contains information on how lookups are linked, `_platform.lookup.LookupValue` which keeps all lookup values (codes + labels) and `platform.lookup.LookupValueLink` which links lookup values.
+This extension creates 4 tables: `_lookup.Lookup` which holds information on all defined lookups, `_lookup.LookupLink` which contains information on how lookups are linked, `_lookup.LookupValue` which keeps all lookup values (codes + labels) and `_lookup.LookupValueLink` which links lookup values.

 The following schema shows the tables and their relationships:
 ```